AP 101 |

 3 |

-The final two semesters in the Speech Minor are dedicated to helping the student through a series of private lessons to write, prepare, and present a Speech Recital.
+The final two semesters in the speech proficiency are dedicated to helping the student through a series of private lessons to write, prepare, and present a Speech Recital.
 SPCH 401 (first semester) will be devoted primarily to the choosing and writing of the recital with special emphasis on the development of the characters within the story line.
-The first semester lessons will be group lessons with all of the speech minors meeting together.
+The first semester lessons will be group lessons with all of the speech students meeting together.
 SPCH 402 (second semester) will focus on the final preparation of the script, memorization, and finally the presentation of the recital.
 Prerequisite: SPCH 101; 80 credits earned

 |